 In this way your class will build up its own solutions manual.
 For tips on good writing, please start by reading the attached "Guidelines for Reviewers (and Authors!)".
-Your paper should be self-contained, so you should either copy the problem from the book, or reformulate the problem briefly in your own words at the beginning of the solution (e.g., "We are asked to find a vector that satisfies ... "), or (in an on-line solution) give a link to the proper "problem template" on the Web.
+Your paper should be self-contained, so you should either copy the problem from the book, or reformulate the problem briefly in your own words at the beginning of the solution (e.g., "We are asked to find a vector that satisfies ... ").